 - 1. Preventive health services, as defined, when rendered by a physician are covered. - 2.
-Eye refraction to determine the need for corrective lenses for all Members upon referral by the Personal Physician.
+Eye refraction to determine the need for corrective lenses.
 (Limited to one visit per calendar year, for Members aged 18 and over.
 No limit on number of visits for Members under age 18.)